-For a copy of the study, “Binge Viewing, Sleep, and the Role of Pre-Sleep Arousal,” or to arrange an interview with the study author or an AASM spokesperson, please contact AASM Communications Coordinator Corinne Lederhouse at 630-737-9700, ext.
-9366, or email@example.com.
+For a copy of the study, “Binge Viewing, Sleep, and the Role of Pre-Sleep Arousal,” or to arrange an interview with the study author or an AASM spokesperson, please contact the AASM at email@example.com.

 The monthly, peer-reviewed Journal of Clinical Sleep Medicine is the official publication of the American Academy of Sleep Medicine, a professional membership society that improves sleep health and promotes high quality, patient-centered care through advocacy, education, strategic research, and practice standards.
 The AASM encourages patients to talk to their doctor about sleep problems and visit www.sleepeducation.org for more information about sleep, including a searchable directory of AASM-accredited sleep centers.